 Trafficking in persons in Thailand can take various forms.
-There are 3 main types of trafficking in persons in Thailand, namely for exploitation through the prostitution of others or other forms of sexual exploitation, for forced labour or services and slavery or practices similar to slavery, and for exploitation through begging.
+There are three main types of trafficking in persons in Thailand, namely exploitation through the prostitution of others or other forms of sexual exploitation; forced labour or services and slavery or practices similar to slavery; and exploitation through begging.